rails/rails/guides/source/working_with_javascript_in_rails.md

 <a href="/posts/1" data-remote="true">a post</a>
 ```

-You can bind to the same AJAX events as `form_for`.
+You can bind to the same Ajax events as `form_for`.
 Here's an example.
 Let's
 assume that we have a resource `/fib/:n` that calculates the `n`th Fibonacci
 number.
 We would generate some HTML like this: